jentery/508/index.md

 * 77-79 = B+: Portfolios in this range have significant flaws in some areas, but they still meet graduate standards.
 * 73-76 = B: Portfolios in this range are marginally acceptable at the graduate level.

+## Presentation (15%)
+Your final presentation will assume the form of an informal talk drawn from a particular aspect of your seminar research and notebook.
+You will be asked to speak for four to five minutes, using a combination of media, with a four- to five-minute question-and-answer period.
+People from outside the seminar will be invited to attend the talk.

+For the final presentation, grades will be assigned based on the following scale:
+* 90-100 = A+: Presentations in this range are incredibly compelling and even memorable.
+They demonstrate what was learned during the semester and provide clear evidence of that learning.
+They prompt the audience to ask questions, and they spark conversation about a concrete topic emerging from the seminar.
+They do not visibly rely much (if at all) on reading a prepared text.
+Their structure is tangible and easy to follow.
+* 85-89 = A: Presentations in this range demonstrate what was learned during the semester and provide clear evidence of that learning.
+They prompt the audience to ask questions, and they spark conversation about a concrete topic emerging from the seminar.
+They do not visibly rely much (if at all) on reading a prepared text.
+Their structure is tangible and easy to follow.
+* 80-84 = A-: Presentations in this range demonstrate what was learned during the semester and provide recognizable evidence of that learning.
+They prompt the audience to ask questions.
+They do not visibly rely much (if at all) on reading a prepared text.
+Their structure is tangible and easy to follow.
+* 77-79 = B+: Presentations in this range demonstrate what was learned during the semester and provide recognizable evidence of that learning.
+They do not visibly rely much (if at all) on reading a prepared text.
+* 73-76 = B: Presentations in this range demonstrate what was learned during the semester and provide recognizable evidence of that learning.

 # Schedule

 Somewhere between design studies and literary studies, we will conduct a series of exercises where you will repeatedly alter a text across formats and media.
 Each exercise will be accompanied by a reading.
 For more details, see the schedule below.